alchemyplatform/aa-sdk/site/getting-started/setup.md

       content: Getting Started Guide
   - - meta
     - name: description
-      content: Learn how to get started with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Learn how to get started with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
   - - meta
     - property: og:description
-      content: Learn how to get started with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Learn how to get started with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
   - - meta
     - name: twitter:title
       content: Getting Started Guide
   - - meta
     - name: twitter:description
-      content: Learn how to get started with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Learn how to get started with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 ---

 # Quick Start